 A negative OffPage SEO attack means that the attacker tries to affect your website without directly interfering with it.
 It’s very popular and easy to do, as the attacker doesn’t have to be the website owner.
 Here are some of the most common negative SEO spam attacks we know of:

-- Link farming – pointing low quality links to your website.
+- Link farming – pointing low-quality links to your website.
 Sure, there will always be bad links to your page.
 There is no harm in that, it’s normal.
-However, you can be affected when somebody starts linking back from interconnected sites known as link building farms, and keeps doing it constantly.
+However, you can be affected when somebody starts linking back from interconnected sites known as link building farms and keeps doing it constantly.
 As a rule, these links use a specific anchor which can be one of your most important keywords.
 Thus, they try to fool the search engines that, in fact, you are trying to manipulate rankings in search results.
 The anchor may also be a keyword that is not related to your website but instead, it may be harmful to it.
-For instance, the attacker may use „spammer” as an anchor and if successful, rank you page high in search engines for this specific word.
+For instance, the attacker may use „spammer” as an anchor and if successful, rank your page high in search engines for this specific word.

 - Search engines do not like duplicate content.
 Instead, websites that are proving to be informative and original rank higher in search results.
 Can this turn against you if someone tries to harm your overall ranking?
-Yes it can, and it is not even complicated.
-The attacker has nothing more to do than copy and paste your website content all over the web, thus creating hundreds and thousands of duplicates up to the point search engines will start ignoring you.
+Yes, it can, and it is not even complicated.
+The attacker has nothing more to do than copy – paste your website content all over the web, thus creating hundreds and thousands of duplicates up to the point search engines will start ignoring you.

 - Forceful crawling.
-It’s important for Google bot to be able to access you website in order to index you pages and update your ranking constantly.
+It’s important for Google bot to be able to access your website in order to index your pages and update your ranking constantly.
 However, if it is unable to crawl your website, you may have a problem and it is not a small one.
 Although rare, there are attacks that are trying to crash your website so that the bot will not be able to access it anymore.

 - Fake social media profiles.
 A competitor or any other person, who might want to hurt you or your business, may also do it by means of social media.
 How?
 By creating fake social media profiles, maybe even under your own name and spreading false or hurtful information through them.
 Some of your customers or followers may be fooled by these false profiles and affect your business in many different ways, mostly negative.